 - Inspect and monitor construction sites to ensure adherence to safety standards, building codes, or specifications.

-Things a Construction & Building Inspector Should Know How to Do
+Skills Needed to be a Construction & Building Inspector

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.